Airtable

 • Role-based access control

 Limitations: Requires self-hosting for full control and unlimited usage.
 Limited enterprise support compared to Airtable.
 Smaller integration ecosystem.
-Less intuitive for non-technical users.
+Less intuitive for non-technical users who are not comfortable with SQL databases.

 Key features: